-The National Network of Legal Clinics for the Arts is a connected set of proposed regional legal clinics for Canadian artists and arts organizations.
+The National Network of Legal Clinics for the Arts is a connected set of proposed regional legal hubs for Canadian artists and arts organizations.

 The network, informed by a needs assessment undertaken in early 2020 by Pacific Legal Education and Outreach Society (PLEO), will provide low-barrier summary legal advice across the Canadian arts sector.

 Generously supported by